Dates

 #NTSW #TireMaintenance #TireSafety

 Rotating your tires is an important part of tire maintenance.
-Periodically changing the position of each of the tires on your vehicle will help spread wear evenly across all four tires, and their tread life will be maximized.
+Periodically changing the position of each of the tires on your vehicle will help spread wear evenly across all four tires, maximizing their tread life.

 Rotate your tires based on recommendations in your vehicle’s owner’s manual.
-If not rotation period is specified, we recommend every 5000 to 8000 miles or when you change your oil is ideal.
-It is a good way your inspect all of your tires for damage or uneven wear, ensuring that your care is #RoadReady.
+If no rotation period is specified, we recommend every 5,000 to 8,000 miles or when you change your oil.
+It is a good way to inspect all your tires for damage or uneven wear, ensuring that your car is #RoadReady.

 Learn more about tire safety: www.ustires.org/ntsw